jjg/sux0rz/README.md

 # Requirements

-TBD
+*  mjpg_streamer
+*  pyfirmata

 # Running the server

+If you want the video feeed to work, mjpg_streamer needs to be running:

+    ./mjpg_streamer -i "./input_raspicam.so -fps 15" -o "./output_http.so"

+The code is hard-coded to the hostname `sux0rz.local`, you may need to change this until I figure out a good way to make it dynamic.

-You need to set a few environment variables first:
+Next you need to set a few environment variables:

 *  `export FLASK_APP=brainz.py`
 *  `export FLASK_DEBUG=1`